G4br13L-J/spark-scala_First_project/README.md

 ## 🧠 Learning Objectives

-By completing this project, I learned about:
+By completing this project, I learned:

 - How to manipulate tabular data with Spark
 - How Spark builds and optimizes execution plans